 Architecture: 19th Century

 19th-century architecture was greatly influenced by earlier architectural movements and foreign, exotic styles, which were adapted to the new technologies of the early modern age.
 The revivals of Greek, Gothic, and Renaissance designs were fused with contemporary engineering methods and materials.
 In the Western world, Historicism idealized past empires and cultures, and used motifs inspired by them to stimulate national nostalgia.
 The main types of nineteenth century architectural styles included: Greek Revival (1800-1900); Gothic Revival (1810-1900) - see English Gothic architecture - Neo-Renaissance and Richardson Romanesque (1840-1880); Second Empire (1850-1880); Exoticism (1800-1900); Industrial architecture (1850-1900); Skyscraper design (1885-1900).
 See: Design (1850-1970).

 VISUAL ART DEFINED

 Two principal characteristics distinguish 19th-century architecture; the use of a variety of historical styles and the development of new materials and structural methods.

-The first arose from the needs that the new societies, brought into existence by the industrialisation of production, imagined that they had to continue in the traditional styles of their predecessors.
+The first arose from the 19th century architect's perception that he had to continue in the traditional styles of their predecessors.
 Elements of these earlier styles were put together to give an air of authority to town halls (Birmingham), railway stations (Euston, London), opera houses (Paris Opera) and legislatures (Houses of Parliament, London).
 Restraints of taste and careful application of Classical standards, which had characterised the 18th century, gave way to a variety of styles which could be either quaint, bombastic or severe and generally, to modern eyes, of great curiosity.